 - The consulting team recommends that no existing OED business development personnel should be transferred to the new EDC to take up similar positions.
 Rather, new business development and real estate management positions would be created to fill out the team and bring in the other expertise, and the EDC will support the existing OED staff and functions.
-However, until a new business development and real estate management team for the EDC is created, the EDC would temporarily be staffed by OED personnel. - Until a permanent CEO is hired, the Interim Director of OED serves as the interim CEO of the EDC. - The CEO of the EDC would be responsible for identifying additional business development, real estate, and administrative positions and hiring personnel to fill them. - For business development functions, new positions will likely include a director of business development, a marketing and communications specialist, an international business development manager, and four business development/project managers aligned with the City's eight target industries identified in the Economic Development Strategic Plan (each specialist would be assigned to developing two target industries).
-The business development/project managers would be responsible for business attraction, retention, and expansion activities.
-The EDC should also create at least two positions for performing research and data analysis, which is an important function in any first-class economic development organization.
-Research and data are critical to the EDC's ability to respond to site selection RFPs, inform the target industry program, track real estate product, and educate City leaders and the public on business and industry trends. - For public development functions, new positions will likely include a chief financial officer, general counsel, chief operating officer, budget analyst, real estate transactions officer, and asset manager. - ► The EDC should negotiate its own employment benefits, such as health insurance and retirement plans.
+However, until a new business development and real estate management team for the EDC is created, the EDC would temporarily a staffed of OED personnel. - ► Until a permanent CEO is hired, the Interim Director of OED serves as the interior CEO of the EDC. - The CEO of the EDC would be responsible for identifying additional business development, real estate, and administrative positions and hiring personnel to fill them. - For business development functions, new positions will like sinclude a director of business development, a marketing and communications specialist, an international bus bess development manager, and 4 business development/project managers aligned with the City's 8 target industries identified in the Economic Development Strategic Plan (each specialist world be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development/project managers would be assigned to developing two target industries).
+The business development project managers would be assigned to developing two target industries).
+The business development project managers would be assigned to developing two target industries).
+The business development project managers would be assigned to developing two target industries). - For public development unction new ositions will likely include a chief financial officer, general counsel, chief operating officer, judget analyst, real estate transactions officer, and asset manager. - The EDC should negotiate of employment benefits, such as health insurance and retirement plans.